-When you’re looking into building a small scale mining farm or mining from home, electricity planning should never be overlooked.
-Electricity can be very dangerous and harmful to everyone around the mining operation, it can lead to overheating cables, electricity shorts and worst of all your house burning down.
+When you’re looking into building a small-scale mining farm or mining from home, electricity planning should never be overlooked.
+Electricity can be very dangerous and harmful to everyone around the mining operation, it can lead to overheating cables, electricity shorts, and worst of all your house burning down.
 This tutorial will go over the basics of electricity and wattage for Crypto Mining, please make sure to conduct your own research as well regarding your environment, and consult an expert for help.

 - Open your fuse box and locate which breakers are connected to the outlets that you will be using.

-- Read the fuse box labels carefully, then plug a lamp or anything light weight to test the outlets.
+- Read the fuse box labels carefully, then plug a lamp or anything lightweight to test the outlets.

-- Turn off the breaker and check if the light turns on, do it to all of the outlets that you will be using and write down your wattage limits.
+- Turn off the breaker and check if the light turns on, do it to all of the outlets that you will be using, and write down your wattage limits.

 Doing The Calculations

-With the method above, you will be able to figure out how much watts can a plug handle.
+With the method above, you will be able to figure out how many watts can a plug handle.
 Now that you hopefully labeled which breaker is related to what plug then you’re ready to perform the calculation, here is an example that you can follow:

-- If the breaker says 15 Amps, then it means you can do : 120v * 15 amps = 1800 Watts.
+- If the breaker says 15 Amps, then it means you can do: 120v * 15 amps = 1800 Watts.

 Voltage is usually 120v for residential in U.S. and Canada but please double check and contact your electricity supplier and ask them.